 For example, you could use an Organization object to represent a company, or a university with various departments, or a department with several project teams.

 The Organization object is a level below the Country object (if used), and a level above the Organizational Unit object (if used).

-See also "Object"; "Creating Container Objects" in Chapter 1 of Supervising the Network.
+See also "Object" ; Creating Container Objects in Supervising the Network .

 Organizational Role object